Any Volunteers? Jake Gyllenhaal Opens Up About His Desire to Become a Dad

 Jake Gyllenhaal is dreaming of a day filled with diapers and pacifiers.

-While sitting down with TODAY's Willie Geist to discuss his Broadway play Sea Wall / A Life, the actor got candid about having a family in the future.
+While sitting down with Sunday TODAY's host Willie Geist to discuss his Broadway play Sea Wall / A Life, the actor got candid about having a family in the future.
 "I do hope to be a father one day," the actor mused.

 Perhaps the baby bug hit while performing onstage.